jdeebs/moviemax/README.md

 - **Return all movies**: Allows users to retrieve a list of all movies.
 - **Get movie details by title**: Allows users to view details (description, genre, director) about a specific movie.
+- **Get cast details**: Allows users to see which actors star in which movies.
 - **Get genre details**: Allows users to view information about a genre by name (e.g., "Thriller").
 - **Get director details**: Allows users to view information about a director (bio, birth year, death year).
 - **User Registration**: Allows new users to register with a username, password, email, and date of birth.